 “Do you have about three hours?
 The idea of this album saw the light about four years ago.
 I started the process and I thought I’d been doing House Music forever.
 I wondered why not do something that I just love doing.
 Something in the vein of Sting or Pat Metheny that captures my influences.
-So I did this project and I called it “the Jazz album” for the longest, but it’s not really a Jazz album.
+So I did this project and I called it “the Jazz album” for the longest.
+But it’s not really a Jazz album.
 It’s just influenced by Jazz.
 Anyway, fast forward three years, the album was complete.

 Then I realized I had a problem.
 There was no House Music on it.
 And anybody who I am connected with knows me for doing House Music.
 So I had to go back in the studio and do some House Music.
 Well, fast forward four years now (laughter), I did about another 15 House-influenced songs.
 So now coupled with the Jazz-influenced pack, I have a double album.
-It’s called ‘6.9.69’.
-It’s my birthday.
+I called it ‘6.9.69’.
+It’s my birth date.
 It includes some covers.
 I did a Beatles’ classic.
 Just some real feel-good music.
 I want people to walk away feeling like there are still artists that are doing music.
 Live instrumentation, good lyrics, bridges, verses, endings, intros…

 The world that we live in is all synthetic now.
 Everybody’s relying on computers to make the music.
 So in my music you’ll hear an element of a human touch.
 That’s what I’m doing.
 Is it OK if I ask you something?”

 “In terms of music, what do you think is the responsibility of the artist.
-In other words, somebody like myself, who has a modest audience, do you feel like I have a responsibility to put a little paint where it encourages folks.
+In other words, somebody like myself, who has a modest audience.
+Do you feel like I have a responsibility to put a little paint where it encourages folks.
 Or should I just do whatever I feel like doing as an artist?”

 Encourage them in what way?